Louis-MG/MetaDBGWAS/README.md

 User can find in the output folder :
 - the corrected fasta files.
-- unitigs folder with output from bcalm (intermediate .h5 file of gatb and the unitigs.fa)
+- unitigs folder with bcalm2 output, sample-wise and dataset-wise.
 - matrix folder with the matrix of absence/presence of kmers in the unitigs.
 Ouptut from Reindeer.
-- fof.txt : file of files for input of bcalm
-- fof_unitigs.txt : file of file for input of Reindeer.
-- step1 folder which contains input files for gemma and bugwas.
-- step2 folder folder which contains
+- step1, step2 and step3 that contains internal files of the modified DBGWAS
-- step3 contains visulatisation files.
+- visualisation contains visulatisation files.
+- command_line.txt with the paremeters used for the execution

 # How to reference :

 Please cite this tool as :

-Metadbgwas, L-M. Gueguen, 2022.
+Metadbgwas, Louis-Mael Gueguen, 2022.

 # Issues :